dober-man/dober-man.github.io/xc/xc-preventing-xc-ctoe.md

 [XC Proxy IP's](https://docs.cloud.f5.com/docs-v2/platform/reference/network-cloud-ref)

-This setup is generally considered a minimum best-practice because only traffic sourced from XC is allowed but in reality, this may not be enough from a security perspective.
+This setup is generally considered a minimum best practice because it restricts traffic to only those sources originating from XC.
+However, depending on the organization's risk appetite, this level of security may be insufficient.

    ![XC-RE-Client](/xc-images/xc-re-client.png)